Advertisements

 3. Cost Of Living

-Now, let’s talk a bit more about these.
+Now, let’s talk a bit more on these.

 1. Tuition Fees

-Tuition fees are basically how much the school charges you to study.
-If however, you are seeking to pursue your bachelor’s studies from Germany, the cost of tuition fees to study in Germany is Zero.
+Tuition fees is basically how much the school charges you to study.
+If however, you are seeking to pursue your bachelor studies from Germany, the cost of tuition fees to study in Germany is Zero.
 Yes, you read that right.
 Zero.

-This is because there are no tuition fees for undergraduate courses in Germany.
-This, however, is only applicable for universities in Germany being run by the states.
+This is because there is no tuition fees for undergraduate courses in Germany.
+This however, is only applicable for universities in Germany being run by the states.
 For private universities in Germany, you will need to pay tuition fees.
 The good news is, there are only a few private universities in Germany.

 For this reason, it is advised that you check in with the school you aim to study with.
 To however give you a benchmark, the cost can be anywhere around €1000 for the first year.